DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/products/social-reputation/social-reputation.md

   headline: Reputation Management Made Simple
   text: Online reputation can make or break your medical practice – and your marketing
     efforts.
-Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web.
+Our Reputation Management tool helps you acquire more reviews from patients and then organize and instantly display those reviews from around the web.
   wistia-link:
   - wistia-link-id: g1ui0z4apc
     wistia-link-label: Watch Video